 The long length of a spare bedroom wall might be the perfect area to put your work desk.
 So long you can share your office space with your partner.
 Transparent chairs make the space feel less cluttered.

-A simple desk and chair is all the setup you need to get your working space in order.
+A simple desk and an armless chair are all the setup you need to get your working space in order.
+This kind of set up can save you a lot of space too.

-I love this idea of the peg rail being incorporated in the wall decor.
-Perfect for hanging accessories with shelf on top too.
+I love this idea of the peg rail being incorporated into the wall decor.
+Perfect for hanging accessories with a shelf on top too.
 Underneath there’s plenty of space to spread your work out.

 Even the smallest room can still host a place to work and a sleeping area.
 A clever bedroom office combo layout with generous storage for work and bed linens.